How to Overcome Loss & Despair

-If you have lost loved ones, ideas, a self-image, homes, relationships, bodily health, money, or other things you believed too precious to live without, you know that the dark well of grief can overtake you.
+If you have lost loved ones, ideas, a self-image, homes, relationships, bodily health, money, or other things you believed were too precious to live without, you know that the dark well of grief can overtake you.
 There is no skipping over the experiences in our life that bring us to our knees.
 We are never the same again, nor should we be.
 Inanna and Persephone do not find their way back to the living again by denying, ignoring, or even transcending pain.
 Instead they both go through utter transformations that strip them of naïveté, detachment, and privilege.
-Both goddesses, initiated into the cauldron of the dark emotional abyss, come back to the above-world with true empathy, compassion, and maturity.
+Both goddesses, initiated into the cauldron of the dark emotional abyss, return to the above-world with true empathy, compassion, and maturity.
 Part of the process is becoming dismembered from their previous positions of being “above” such experiences.

 “When we weep unstoppably, when we struggle with obsessive questioning and regret, when we feel completely alone, we need to remember that our pain is not unique nor insignificant.”